-Even though you probably use Facebook Messenger every day, we guarantee there are still some Facebook Messenger features you don’t know about.
-With that in mind, here are some hidden Facebook Messenger tricks you should try right now.
+Even though you probably use Facebook Messenger every day, we guarantee there are still some Facebook Messenger secrets you don’t know about.
+With that in mind, here are some Facebook Messenger tricks and features you should try right now.

 1. Make Voice and Video Calls